Databus Logo

 Location 1

-Classroom Attendance — No Roll Calls, No Disruptions
+Classroom Doors — No Roll Calls, No Disruption

 🚪

-A camera at the classroom door scans each student as they walk in.
-Attendance is marked before the class even starts — no time wasted, no student distracted.
+A camera at the door recognises consenting students as they walk in, so attendance is marked before class starts — no time lost, no one distracted.

-• Late arrivals tracked automatically: Students entering after the cutoff time are marked late, not absent
+• Late vs absent: students arriving after the cutoff are marked late, not absent

 📊